 The Group currently anticipates financing its budgeted and committed capital expenditures primarily through the net proceeds from the Offering (as set out under "Use of Proceeds"), the issuance of debt securities, long-term borrowings, financing and loans from its sole shareholder, and its own funds, among other sources.
 The Company currently intends to procure loans in the aggregate amount of KZT 155.7 billion, including loans at below-market rates from Samruk-Kazyna in the amount of KZT 18.9 billion, for purposes of renewal and acquisition of passenger cars.
-See also "Risk Factors -

-Risk Factors Relating to the Group - The Group has received, and relies on, support from the Government".
+See also "Risk Factors - Risk Factors Relating to the Group - The Group has historically received and continues to rely on support from the Government, which indirectly controls the Company and may cause it to engage in business practices that conflict with the Company's commercial interests and the interests of the Noteholders".

 However, no assurances can be provided that these intended investments will be made in the manner currently contemplated, that the financing for these plans will be received on terms that are satisfactory to the Company or at all, or that the amounts currently budgeted will be sufficient to meet the Group's capital expenditure requirements for the periods indicated.
-See "Risk Factors - Risk Factors Relating to the Group - Maintenance, modernisation and upgrades of the Group's railway and logistics infrastructure requires significant funding".
+See "Risk Factors - Maintenance and modernisation of the Group's railway infrastructure requires significant ongoing investment, and there can be no assurance that the Group will receive the funding necessary to make such investments".